-In commercial or promotional relations and initiatives the following are prohibited: practices and conduct of an illegal or collusive nature, or even potentially illegal or collusive, illicit payments, attempted bribery, favouritism, solicitations made either directly or through third parties for personal benefits and career advancement for self or for others such that are in conflict with the law, regulations and/or standards that are the subject of this Code of Ethics.
-The aforesaid prohibition includes the offer, directly or indirectly, of free services aimed to influence decisions or transactions.
+The following are prohibited in commercial or promotional relations and initiatives: practices and conduct that are or may be illegal or collusive in nature, illegal payments, inducement to corrupt and corruption, favouritism, solicitation - directly or via third parties - of personal benefits and career advancement for self or for others, that are in conflict with the law, regulations and/or instructions contained in this Code of Ethics.
+This prohibition includes the direct or indirect offer of free services, with a view to influencing decisions or transactions.

 4.13 ANTI-CORRUPTION PROGRAMME

-Interpump firmly condemns all forms of public and/or private corruption, requesting each Group Company to implement all necessary actions designed to prevent corrupt practices in all their forms.
+The Interpump Group strongly condemns any form of public and/or private corruption, requiring each Group company to implement all necessary actions to prevent corrupt practices in all their forms.

-The persons appointed by Interpump and/or by each Group Company to manage any request made to or relationship with Public Administrations, whether local or foreign, must not for any reason attempt to influence their decisions in an improper manner.
-Furthermore, any conduct designed to improperly influence the outcome of criminal, civil and administrative proceedings is forbidden.
+Persons engaged by Interpump and/or by any Group company to follow-up any request from or, in any case, to maintain relations with local or foreign Public Administrations must not, for any reason, seek to influence improperly their decisions.
+All conduct intended to influence illegally the outcome of criminal, civil or administrative proceedings is also forbidden.

-In pursuit of its policy to fight all forms of corruption, Interpump commits to carry out the following activities, among others:
+In pursuing its policy of fighting against all forms of corruption, the Interpump Group is committed to the following activities among others:

-- Constant monitoring of the need, if any, to update procedures and systems.
+Constant monitoring of the need to update procedures and systems

-- Manage and monitor activities relating to gratuities, donations and entertaining expenses;
+Managing and monitoring the activities associated with gifts, donations and entertaining expenses;

-- Control the processes aimed at preparing the separate and consolidated financial statements, ensuring their propriety and transparency;
+Supervising the processes adopted for preparing the statutory and consolidated financial statements, ensuring their accuracy and transparency;

-- Guarantee the proper allocation of powers and respect for the principles underlying the segregation of duties in the management of each business process;
+Guaranteeing the proper allocation of powers and segregation of duties in the management of each business process;

-- Guarantee the traceability of processes and the filing of documentation.
+Guaranteeing the traceability of processes and the filing of documentation

 4. 14 GIFTS AND BENEFITS